• Home

 While I used this old frame as a recipe card holder, there are countless other possibilities!
 Instead of using a metal sheet, you could also decoupage paper onto the glass insert and attach a clip to the top of the frame to hold notes or cards.

-Here are a few more upcycled photo frame ideas:
+Here are a few more crafty picture frame ideas:

 Before you throw out that old picture frame, give it a second life with these easy tips.
 Please comment below if you end up doing this project or have questions.
 I read every comment, and I love hearing from you!